 Zantac Breast Cancer Cases Reviewed Nationwide

-Millions of women have taken Zantac (ranitidine) for the treatment of heartburn and acid reflux.
-While the drug makers indicated that the drug was safe and effective, recent evidence suggests that the active ingredient may convert to a toxic chemical by product known as N-Nitrosodimethylamine (NDMA).
+Millions of women used Zantac (ranitidine) for the treatment of heartburn and acid reflux.
+Although drug makers marketed the medication as safe and effective, later evidence suggested that the active ingredient could convert into a toxic chemical byproduct known as N-Nitrosodimethylamine (NDMA).

-This potent carcinogen may have exposed women throughout the United States to an increased risk of different types of breast cancer from Zantac side effects, including:
+This potent carcinogen may have increased the risk of various forms of breast cancer from Zantac side effects, including:

 • Ductal Carcinoma In Situ